Rsbuild Core

 };

-• cwd: The root path of the current build, the default value is process.cwd().
+• cwd: The root path of the current build, defaults to process.cwd().

 loadConfig